juliannojungle/pico-sdk-sdcard-lcd-png/README.md

-Sample project: how to use SD card with raspberry pico-sdk
+Sample project: how to read png images from sdcard and display on LCD with raspberry pico-sdk

 ## Requirements: :heavy_check_mark: